Structure and energy transfer in homogeneous turbulence below a free surface: Introduction

 \subsection{Description of the problem}

-So long as gravity or surface tensions keeps the deformation of the surface to a minimum, the surface-normal (vertical) motions near the surface vanish approaching the surface.
+So long as gravity or surface tensions keeps the deformation of the surface to a minimum, the surface-normal (vertical) motions vanish approaching the surface.
 For this reason, many aspects of the situation resemble zero-mean-flow turbulence adjacent to a solid boundary \citep{perot_shear-free_1995}.
 Unlike a solid wall, however, a clean free surface imposes a shear-free boundary condition at the surface, which allows surface-parallel (horizontal) velocities to persist.
 In their hallmark study, \citet{hunt_free-stream_1978} invoked rapid distortion theory (RDT) to predict the behaviour of an otherwise homogeneous isotropic turbulent flow adjacent to a flat plate.
 Their analysis, as well as several successive studies (e.g., \citet{brumley_near-surface_1987}; \citet{shen_surface_1999}; \citet{teixeira_distortion_2002}; \citet{magnaudet_high-reynolds-number_2003}) distinguished between two layers beneath the surface $z=0$ (where $z$ is the vertical upward coordinate).

-The so-called source layer or blockage layer, extending to a depth $z\sim-L_\infty$ (where $L_\infty$ is the integral scale of the turbulence) represents the region in which the kinematic (no-penetration) boundary condition is felt.
-In this region, the vertical component of the turbulent kinetic energy (TKE), $\overline{u_z^2}$, with overlines denoting averages in time, decays to zero.
-As upwards-moving fluid travels towards the surface through the source layer (upwellings or splats), the no-permeability condition induces an inter-component transfer of energy from vertical to horizontal motions and the horizontal TKE, $\overline{u_x^2}$, is enhanced.
+The so-called source layer or blockage layer, extending to a depth $z\sim-L_\infty$ (where $L_\infty$ is the integral scale of the turbulence far from the surface) represents the region in which the kinematic (no-penetration) boundary condition is felt.
+In this region, the contribution to turbulent kinetic energy (TKE) from vertical velocity fluctuations, $\overline{u_z^2}$, with overlines denoting averages in time, decays to zero.
+As upwards-moving fluid travels towards the surface through the source layer (upwellings or splats), the no-permeability condition induces an inter-component transfer of energy from vertical to horizontal motions and the contribution to TKE from horizontal velocity fluctuations, $\overline{u_x^2}$, is enhanced.
 This energy is partly transferred back to vertical TKE when regions of surface-tangential flow converge and are redirected downwards (downwellings or anti-splats); see \citet{perot_shear-free_1995}.
+While TKE $\overline{\vec{u} \cdot \vec{u}}$ is a scalar quantity, for simplicity from hereon we refer to $\overline{u_x^2} \approx \overline{u_y^2}$ and $\overline{u_z^2}$ as horizontal and vertical TKE, respectively, and the re-partioning of energy between $\overline{u_x^2}$ and $\overline{u_z^2}$ as inter-component energy transfer.

+The dynamic boundary condition affects a shallower viscous layer, $z>-\dann{\delta_\nu} = L_\infty \ReT^{-1/2}$, where the velocity gradients are modified to satisfy the zero-shear-stress condition at the surface.
+The problem is parametrized with the bulk Reynolds number